smscbook/smscbook.github.io/index.markdown

 <br>
 ## **Sharing feedback** {#ISSUES}
-We would be very grateful if you report any issues you find and share any feedback you would like to share with us using the relevant [github issue tracker](https://github.com/smscbook/smscbook/issues).
+We encourage feedback from readers and appreciate contributions and support to improve the content of the book.
+We would be very grateful if you could report any issues you find and share any feedback you would like to share with us using the relevant [github issue tracker](https://github.com/smscbook/smscbook/issues).